surifirstpin/biplus_documentation/version.1/Reports.md

 ## Getting Started

-Let us generate a query to display Stationcode (Dimension) and Order Attendant ID (Dimension) with Quantity Sum for better understanding.
+Let us generate a query to display Stationcode (Dimension) and Order Attendant ID (Dimension) with Quantity Sum.

 After Selecting dimensions and measures **Run** the report to extract the data.

-Here we have selected two dimensions and one measure field in this example.
+in the given example we haveHere we have selected two dimensions and one measure field in this example.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/5097c9d785e4562444bb51ed2695045c47873f8f/images/full_rep1.png)